Eligibility Policy and Requirements

 Minimal Criteria to attend Parts A and B

-In a state without licensure or registration requirements, or for practitioners who have yet to become licensed or pass registry exam requirements, a Bachelors or Masters Degree in the field of study is acceptable (Approved providers: ATC, OT, EP).
+A Bachelor's or Master's Degree in the field of study, but in a state without licensure or registration, or the practitioner has yet to become licensed or pass registry exam requirements.
+(Approved providers: ATC, OT, EP).

 A Physical Therapy student matriculated full-time in the professional phase of an accredited physical therapy program who has successfully completed at least one course in musculoskeletal examination and treatment (orthopaedics) in the physical therapy curriculum and an orthopaedic affiliation.
 A letter from the Physical Therapy Program Director or Chair must accompany the Part A course registration to verify the student meets these requirements and is in good academic standing.